Google Ranks Pages.

 How accurate are the retrieval predictions?

-In testing against actual AI retrieval results, our predictions align 78% of the time for “likely” content and 85% for “unlikely” content.
-The “uncertain” category is where content could go either way.
+In testing against actual AI retrieval results, our predictions align 78% of the time for ‘likely’ content and 85% for ‘unlikely’ content.
+The ‘uncertain’ category is where content could go either way — and where fixing the flagged issues has the highest impact.

 Can I analyze competitor pages?

 Yes.
 Any public URL works.
-Analyzing competitor content shows you what entities they've defined and what relationships they've built, so you can identify gaps or opportunities.
+Analyzing competitor content shows you which entities they've defined and which relationships they've built — so you can identify the structural gaps your content needs to fill.

 What happens to my content after analysis?

 Content is processed for analysis only.
 We don't store your full content or train models on it.
-Reports are retained according to your plan's history limits (48h to unlimited).
+Reports are retained according to your plan's history limits — 48 hours on Basic, 30 days on Starter, unlimited on Pro.

 Do I need to change my workflow?

 No. Paste a URL or text, get a report, implement the fixes.
-You can integrate this into any existing content workflow, before publishing as a check, or after to audit existing content.
+Drop it into any existing content workflow — as a pre-publish check, or to audit pages already live.

 Measure your content's retrieval confidence in 60 seconds.